BarahFazili/AlignmentForCS/Readme.md

-# Multilingual Alignment and Evaluation
+# Aligning Multilingual Embeddings for Improved Code-switched Natural Language Understanding

 This repository contains code and resources for multilingual alignment using contrastive training and further fine-tuning for various downstream tasks.